oroinc/platform/src/Oro/Bundle/EntityMergeBundle/Resources/doc/reference/merge-configuration.md

                 setter: ~
                 # Method for getting value to entity
                 getter: ~
-                # Can be used if you want to be able to merge this field for entity on other side of relation,
+                # Can be used if you want to be see merge form for this field for entity on other side of relation,
                 # For example there is a Call entity with field referenced to Account using ManyToOne unidirectional relation.
                 # As Account doesn't have access to collection of calls the only possible place to configure calls merging
                 # for account is this field in Call entity
-                inverse_enable:
+                inverse_display:
                     options:
                         is_bool: true
                 # Same as merge_mode but used for relation entity